 AEG is perhaps best known in the UK as the organisation which redeveloped the Millennium Dome into the docklands entertainment hub it now operates known as The O2.
 Indeed, the telco and mobile network provider has naming rights until 2027 for the facility which Jones described as "the most popular music and entertainment venue in the world".

-The company's UK portfolio includes Wembley Arena and the Thames Clippers service, a defensive acquisition over concerns about the resilience of transport links to its flagship East London venue which were almost solely dependent on the Jubilee underground line.
+The company's UK portfolio includes the SSE Arena, Wembley, and the MBNA Thames Clippers service, a defensive acquisition over concerns about the resilience of transport links to its flagship East London venue which were almost solely dependent on the Jubilee underground line.
 In the CIO's European remit, the company owns and operates businesses in Paris, Berlin, Hamburg and Stockholm - from arenas and stadia to the Eisbaren ice hockey team in the German capital.

 "The big strategic challenge for our business is being aware of opportunities like The O2 elsewhere in the world; getting that level of growth is quite tricky if you are going to continue the model elsewhere," Jones said.